intel/ccc-linux-guest-hardening/README.md

 - The setup requires a Gen-6 or newer Intel CPU (for Intel PT) and sufficient RAM to run several VMs at once.
-- A modifed Linux host kernel is used for TDX emulation and VM-based snapshot fuzzing.
+- A modified Linux host kernel is used for TDX emulation and VM-based snapshot fuzzing.
 This setup does not run inside a VM or container!

 ## Installation Requirements